Updated February 4, 2021

 Trading Sex for Drugs in College

 Which illicit drugs do college students deem worth the trade?
 Nearly 43 percent of people who say they’ve had sex with their dealer did so for cocaine.
-This drug is considered one of the most addictive, as it affects the brain’s use of dopamine, activating the powerful reward pathways.
-According to the 2017 Global Drug Survey, also on a gram-for-gram basis—the most expensive, frequently used drug in the world.
+This drug is considered one of the most addictive, as it affects the brain’s use of dopamine, activating the powerful reward pathways; and, acording to the 2017 Global Drug Survey, on a gram-for-gram basis cocaine is also the most expensive, frequently used drug in the world.

 The Cost of Drugs for College Students